The WoodRat WR900

 That covers jointing boxes and chests, and fine and garden furniture.
 The Parallelogram and the Raising Plates, measuring rod, Guide Rails and Stops are included in the kit, but items such as the PlungeBar and Musclechuck, HSS bits are sold separately.
 And, of course, you'll also need your choice of router.
 It will work on the WoodRat.

 You can make your own Mitre Box for working at angles, but our MB3 MitreBox is precision cut, and well worth its money.
 You can make your own Mortise Rail, which has its advantages, but our MR4 MortiseRail comes into its own when you have a lot of repetition, say for kitchen cabinets with panel doors.

 To get going you'll need a plunge router and some cutters.
 If you already have TCT cutters, you will use them, but we recommend our high speed steel range of bits, both straight and dovetail they are the correct design for going through and around jointing dovetails and tenons.
 They also have excellent end-cutting.

 The current manual is version 10.4.
 If you have an older version and want to upgrade an older machine and don't know what you need, this is a good place to start.
 It will show the current state of the art.

 The manual is about 100 pages and well supplied with diagrams and photos and there are translations in French, Dutch and German.

 The WoodRat comes with a clear and detailed manual and a no quibble guarantee.
-Try the WoodRat for 28 days.
-If for any reason you are not fully satisfied, give us a call and we'll arrange collection and refund your entire purchase price.
+Try it.
+If for any reason you are not fully satisfied, give us a call within 28 days and we'll arrange collection and refund your entire purchase price.